IntelLabs/matsciml/CONTRIBUTING.md

 Thank you for considering a contribution to our project!
 We appreciate your support and collaboration in improving our software.
 To ensure that your contributions are valuable and well-structured, please follow the guidelines below:

+## Environment

+We recommend installing Open MatSciML Toolkit as an editable install with the relevant development dependencies using `pip install -e './[dev]'`.

 ### Models
 - When contributing models, make sure they are well-documented with clear explanations and examples.
 - Include a README file with model specifications, training parameters, and any relevant information.